-The other method uses ASCII characters when creating a directory or renaming it and prevents anyone who is using an early version of Windows and MS-DOS from accessing the directory.
+The other method uses ASCII characters when creating a directory or renaming it and prevents anyone using an early version of Windows and MS-DOS from accessing the directory.
 Below are the steps required for creating a directory with these characters.

 - Type md (hold down Alt and type 987 while continuing to hold Alt, once typed in let go of Alt and a solid block appears).

 - Press Enter to create the directory.

 To get into this directory, type cd followed by a space, and hold Alt while typing 987 to get the block.
 When pressing Enter, you would then be able to get into the directory.